smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 repeated until an expression will be fulfilled.
 Note two important differences though:

--   In a loop, the loop is executed as long as the expression is *true* (ie, unequal to `0`), whereas a loop is executed as long as the expression is *false*, or `0`.
+-   In a `while ... wend` loop, the loop is executed as long as the expression is *true* (ie, unequal to ~0~), whereas a `repeat ... until` loop is executed as long as the expression is *false*, or ~0~.

--   In a loop, the test for the expression is performed at the *beginning* of the loop, but in a loop, the expression test takes place at the *end* of the loop.
-This has the consequence that the code block is guaranteed to be executed at least once, wheres the code block is not.
+-   In a `while ... wend` loop, the test for the expression is performed at the *beginning* of the loop, but in a `repeat ... until` loop, the expression test takes place at the *end* of the loop.
+This has the consequence that the `repeat ...` code block is guaranteed to be executed at least once, wheres the `while ...` code block is not.

-can be any valid term which will result in a value returned, like a variable or a function call.
+`(expression)` can be any valid term which will result in a value returned, like a variable or a function call.
 It can even be useful to employ a constant here, namely when you want to break from the loop somewhere in the middle of the code block.
 For example --

     while 1
         ' read user input